yereverluvinunclebert/DockSettings-for-Steamydock/README.md

-	c:                          ! set device to boot drive with Windows cd \windows\syswow64s	    ! change default folder to syswow64 regsvr32 CCRImageList.ocx	! register the ocx
+	c:                          ! set device to boot drive with Windows cd \windows\syswow64s	    ! change default folder to syswow64 regsvr32 CCRSlider.ocx	    ! register the ocx

 This will allow the custom controls to be accessible to the VB6 IDE at design time and the sliders will function as intended (if this ocx is not registered correctly then the relevant controls will be replaced by picture boxes).

 No need to do the above at runtime.
 At runtime these OCX will reside in the program folder.
 The program reference to this OCX is contained within the supplied resource file, dockSettings.RES.
 The reference to these files is compiled into the binary.
 As long as the OCX is in the same folder as the binary the program will run without the need to register the OCX manually.

 Project References: